roed314/seminars/Schema.md

 comments            | text        | talk specific comments to be displayed in addition to seminar comments deleted             | boolean     | indicates talk has been deleted (but can still be revived) deleted_with_seminar| boolean     | indicates talk was deleted when seminar was deleted (will be automatically revived if/when seminar is revived) display             | boolean     | whether to display publicly (set if creator is True for the user who created the seminar).
-Also used by API edited_at           | timestamptz | timestamp of this version edited_by           | bigint      | users.id of user who created this version end_time            | timestamptz |
+Also used by API [inherited] edited_at           | timestamptz | timestamp of this version edited_by           | bigint      | users.id of user who created this version end_time            | timestamptz |